 You are never too young to learn to recycle.
-And what better way to start teaching the next generation to begin recycling than with such household essentials as paper and cardboard.
+And what better way to start teaching the next generation to begin recycling than with paper and cardboard.
 After all, they are one of the most recycled materials in the United States!

 How do you start?
 We recommend doing so by creating an at home recycle center.
 Don’t worry, all you need is a little space and some cardboard boxes.
 Place the boxes in an area your child has access to, such as a kitchen or children’s play area.
 Along with your child, decorate the boxes to show what each will hold (color coding each box may be helpful).
 This will let the little ones see exactly what goes in each box.
 If you don’t want to overwhelm them, start with a single box for paper products.
 Once they get the hang of recycling one type of material then add new boxes for plastics, aluminum, glass and even donations.
 Here are just a few to get you started!

 - Recycle mailbox: We tend to forget that what we consider a daily chore can be a magical experience for children.
 So, when you do collect what is in the mailbox, hand the mail to be discarded over to your little postal carrier and ask them to deliver the mail to their recycling mailbox.